 The Arbitrator shall set forth his or her determination with respect to the matter of clause construction in a partial final award subject to immediate court review.Rule 3.
 Prerequisites to a Class Certification

 (a) The Arbitrator shall determine whether a class should be certified.

 In making that determination, the Arbitrator shall consider the criteria enumerated in this Rule 3 and any law that the Arbitrator determines applies to the arbitration.
 The Arbitrator also shall determine whether one or more members of a class may act in the arbitration as representative parties on behalf of all members of the class described.
-The Arbitrator shall permit a class member to serve as a representative only if the conditions set forth in Federal Rules of Civil Procedure, Rule 23(a) are met.
+The Arbitrator shall permit a class member to serve as a representative only if the conditions set forth in the Federal Rules of Civil Procedure, Rule 23(a), are met.

 (b) Class Actions Maintainable.
 An action may be maintained as a class action if the prerequisites of subdivision (a) are satisfied, in addition to the criteria set forth in the Federal Rules of Civil Procedure, Rule 23(b).

 (c) The Arbitrator shall set forth his or her determination with respect to the matter of Class Certification in a partial final award subject to immediate court review.
 Rule 4.
 Notice of Class Determination

 The Arbitrator shall direct that class members be provided the best notice practicable under the circumstances (“Notice of Class Determination”).
 The Notice of Class Determination shall be given to all members who can be identified through reasonable effort.
 The Notice of Class Determination must concisely and clearly state in plain, easily understood language:

 ||the class claims, issues or defenses;